MidStein/scripts/README.md

 with alphabets character before them.
 On entering an alphabet in the input, the associated task runs.

 - CursorLeft.
-Puts the mouse cursor on the left.
-I rarely use the mouse.
+Puts the mouse cursor on the left (because I rarely use the mouse).
 - ClickCenterRight.
 Useful for those websites that steal focus from scrolling area making keyboard navigation difficult
 - GameMode.
 Change Windows power mode to best performance.
 Turn on eSports mode on AMD Radeon settings.
 Close other applications.
 - EntertainMode.
 Open media folder.
 Maximize brightness.
 - MusicMode.
-Open spotify on chrome and put focus on search bar.
+Open Spotify on Chrome and put focus on search bar.

 ## color-converter\.py